0001 — Sendable concurrency model

 })GC-driven deallocation

 Each Sendable userdata holds Arc<Inner>.
-When the last clone across all engines is garbage-collected, Inner deallocates.
-No explicit :close() required except where the resource has external state needing predictable teardown.
+Last clone across all engines GC'd → Inner deallocates.
+No explicit :close() except where resource has external state needing predictable teardown.

 workers.shared and friends: deleted